xamarin/WebSharp/docs/vsc/vsc-electron-scripting.md

     ```

-    The `SayHello` method follows the `Func<object,Task<object>>` delegate signature.
-This is the method that will be referenced from the `scriptingjs.js` file implementation.
+    The `AddContextMenu` method follows the `Func<object,Task<object>>` delegate signature.
+This is the method that will be referenced from the `scriptingelectron.js` file implementation.

 - Implementing the `consoleLog` function.